transpose-publishing/landscapeStudy/02-analysis-writeup.md

 The approach taken to create the sample of journals led to a few journals having no data on disciplinary area: some journals like "Gut" were within the top 100 journals, but not within any of the sub-categories.
 This is because the h-index varies greatly between sub-categories.
-Subfigure A in figure
+Figure
-\@ref(fig:h-indices)
+\@ref(fig:h-indices)A
 shows the top-20 journals of each discipline.

 The missing categorisations were added in a second step, to facilitate analysis